 The main Harvard University campus in Cambridge encompasses a wide variety of strong academic departments and facilities in the humanities and sciences.
 The division specifically interacts with the biological sciences programs in biophysics, chemical biology, molecular and cellular biology, organismic and evolutionary biology, biological sciences in public health, and systems biology.

 There are many areas of biomedical research excellence in the Division of Medical Sciences (DMS).
 These are described for each program, and some are available in more than one program.
 Along with other areas, research in cancer, developmental biology and HIV, are examples that are well represented in several DMS programs.
-Details on these and the other themes in biomedical sciences and biology are available on our Website.
+Details on these and the other themes in biomedical sciences and biology are available at the DMS website.

 Academic programs fulfill needs and goals through core and advanced courses, seminars, rotations in laboratories, and a qualifying examination.
 Courses may be chosen from the offerings of Harvard University as well as from those of the Massachusetts Institute of Technology.
 Rotations are an integral part of each program; they allow students to investigate several types of research and laboratories before choosing a dissertation laboratory.
 Many students choose a dissertation laboratory by the end of the first year.